justentropy-lol/entropy-docs/docs/02_ENTROPY_NETWORK/05_tokenomics.md

 ### Limit on miners

+We discourage and will not provide support for multi-mining.
 Individuals or households that are caught mining with more than five Ashlars will have the mining priviliges of those Ashlars permanently revoked.